 The Wilson Center for Science and Justice at Duke Law School has a mission of advancing criminal justice reform and civil rights through the application of interdisciplinary legal and scientific research.

-Psychiatric advance directives are relatively new legal instruments that may be used to document a competent person’s specific instructions or preferences regarding future mental health treatment.
+Psychiatric Advance Directives (PADs) are relatively new legal instruments that may be used to document a competent person’s specific instructions or preferences regarding future mental health treatment.

 SMI Adviser’s “My Mental Health Crisis Plan” App Wins 2021 Mobile Web Award

 Hosted by Stephanie Wittels Wachs, and featuring special correspondent Zak Williams, Call for Help looks at the promise and the perils of 988.
 The Call for Help podcast uncovers how the United States healthcare system failed in the beginning and continues to fail today, what crisis response currently looks like in the United States, and what it will take to fix our broken system.
 Available now wherever you get your podcasts.

 This toolkit outlines eight guiding principles to enhance equity in grantmaking and provides strategies, practical solutions and county examples aligned with each principle.